 To be independent, students are usually given their own house key.

 Selecting host families

 Most of our host families have been caring for our students for many years, and we are always recruiting new families to add to our register.
-All our families are inspected regularly by our accommodation team in accordance with the British Council requirements.
+All our families are inspected regularly by our accommodation team.

 These families are within walking distance or short bus ride from the school.

 Keeping household pets is common in the UK.
 Students must let us know when they complete the registration form if they have an allergy or fear of a specific animal.